Changing cities and changing education, together

-Our programs offer city-based experiences for rising college freshmen, semester leave students, high school grads, high schoolers and adults working with small groups of peers to creatively address urgent challenges and opportunities facing the city.
+Our programs offer city-based experiences for rising college freshmen, semester-leave students, high school grads and adults, working with small groups of peers to creatively address urgent challenges and opportunities facing the city.

-provides meaningful and challenging group learning experiences in the New York City landscape.
-Our students grow as scholars, citizens, creators and human beings, finding meaning, passion and purpose, addressing the critical question: how do we change the city and world for the better?
+provides meaningful and challenging group learning experiences in the New York City landscape that allow our participants grow as scholars, citizens, creators and human beings, finding meaning, passion and purpose, addressing the critical question: how do we change the city and world for the better?

-employs a collaborative design studio model where students brainstorm, research, design, create and present original work (documentaries, creative fiction, historical research, original art, performances, podcasts, policy memos, etc.) to community partners, scholars, practitioners and experts.
+employs a collaborative design studio model where participants brainstorm, research, design, create and present original work to community partners, scholars, policymakers, artists, practitioners and experts.

-environment for learning and exploring by using the built and natural environment as an outdoor classroom to engage current issues of concern and opportunity.
+creates a relevant and challenging environment for learning and exploring by using the built and natural environment as an outdoor classroom to engage current issues and seize opportunities to contribute to meaningful change.

 We work with a team of experienced educators, urbanists, planners, community organizers, policymakers, artists, city government officials, architects, designers, entrepreneurs and civic partners, to provide educational and experiential programs for students in New York City.
 Here are a few of our partners: